OksanaKalytenko/finance_pyes/README.md

-# finance_pyes
+## Finance Pyes 🍕 π 🥧 - Enjoy! 😋

-A collection of various finance related projects.
+A collection of various finance related projects done in python.
 They are all in separate jupyter notebooks that contain basic examples of all the topics that I was interested to explore.
 In the following you have short links and descriptions of all my projects.

 Have fun exploring yourself!
 Feel free to experiment with everything you find! 🙃